BLUES FANS, MUSICIANS, SOCIETIES AND FELLOW MUSIC TRAVELERS:

 NEW BLUES GIGS & FESTIVALS?

 MORE WISCONSIN ARTISTS RELEASE NEW ALBUMS: It's been a good year for Wisconsin Blues music and it's getting even better.
-Recently the Doc's received copies of THREE new CD's from state musicians.
+Recently the Doc's received copies of a bunch of new CD's from state musicians.

 MADISON SLIM has authored his FIRST solo release - Close ...
 But No Cigar and it kicks!
 In addition to Slim's harp and vocals - Barrelhouse Chuck, Billy Flynn and Doug Deming and others help out on the recording.
 WESTSIDE ANDY'S latest is titled Blues Just Happen and is a "Live" recording featuring Billy Flynn and Barrelhouse Chuck just released on the Earrelevant Records label.
 Lastly but far from least our own REVEREND RAVEN came out with Live At The Big Bull on the Nevermore label.
 It's made up of "Live" takes at the 2012 Big Bull Falls Blues Festival in Wausau plus 3 cuts laid down at Kochanski's Beer Hall in Milwaukee.
 In addition to the Rev. your ears are treated to cuts featuring both Benny Rickun and Westside Andy on harp and Big Al Groth on Sax.

-NEW JIMMY'S ALBUM COMING SOON: Per young Master Jimmy Voegeli the Jimmy's are working on a NEW album!
+NEW JIMMY'S ALBUM OUT: Per young Master Jimmy Voegeli the Jimmy's are working on a NEW album!
 Tentative title is HOT DISH featuring all original tunes.
-It WAS available at the Big Bull Falls Fest where the band put on a FINE show!
+It's done now and WAS available at the Big Bull Falls Fest where the band put on a FINE show!
 It's currently burnin' up Doc's CD player and he likes it a WHOLE LOT!!

 SNOW BIRD BLUES FANS: Are you thinking of taking a break from Wisconsin's Winter Blues?
 Are you a Blues fan?
 Both??
 Missed signing up for the Blues Cruise?
 Then you might consider joining Jimmy Voegeli and the Jimmy's in JAMAICA this coming February (ya I know Summer just starting but ya gotta plan ahead!).